isomerpages/imda-tradetrust/_about/Legality Guide.md

 equivalent to their paper versions.</p>
 </blockquote>
 <p>While the ETA gives electronically concluded contracts the same status
-as written contracts through a set of legal provisions, it does not apply to certain types of legal instruments or contracts as listed in the <a href="https://sso.agc.gov.sg/Act/ETA2010?ProvIds=Sc1-#Sc1-" rel="noopener noreferrer nofollow" target="_blank">First Schedule of the Act</a>, also known as the “Exclusion List” such as creation or execution of a will, power of attorney and conveyance of immovable property.</p>
+as written contracts through a set of legal provisions, it <strong>does not apply </strong>to certain types of legal instruments or contracts as listed in the <a href="https://sso.agc.gov.sg/Act/ETA2010?ProvIds=Sc1-#Sc1-" rel="noopener noreferrer nofollow" target="_blank">First Schedule of the Act</a>, also known as the “Exclusion List” such as creation or execution of a will, power of attorney and conveyance of immovable property.</p>
 <p>Having your documents and instruments available in electronic form can